 A five-year bachelor's/master's degree (BA/MPH) is offered through the Emory College of Arts and Sciences Center for the Study of Human Health and the Rollins School of Public Health's Department of Epidemiology.
-Students can earn a Bachelor of Art in Human Health and Master of Public Health in Epidemiology in five years.
+Students can earn a Bachelor of Arts in Human Health (HH) and Master of Public Health in Epidemiology in five years.
 Juniors in the HH BA program with a minimum cumulative GPA of 3.5 may apply by the December deadline.
-Visit our website for details: https://humanhealth-ba-epidemiology-mph-4-1.html
+Visit our website for details: https://humanhealth.emory.edu/degreesandprograms/academic-programs/human-health-baepidemiology-mph-4-1.html

-Required Courses for the BA/MPH Degree in Epidemiology
+Required RSPH Courses for the BA/MPH Degree in Epidemiology